ncoghlan/misc/notes/python3/questions_and_answers.rst

 This was a deliberate choice of attempting to be compatible with other software on the end user's system at the cost of increased sensitivity to configuration errors in the environment and differences in default behaviour between environments with different configurations.
+There are also current technical limitations in the reference interpreter's startup code that force us to rely on the locale encoding claimed by the operating system on POSIX systems.

 :pep:`383` added the surrogateescape error handler to cope with the fact that the configuration settings on POSIX systems aren't always a reliable guide to the *actual* encoding of the data you encounter.
-One of the most common causes of problems is the seriously broken default encoding for the default locale in POSIX (due to the age of the POSIX spec, that default is ASCII rather than UTF-8).
+One of the most common causes of problems is the seriously broken default encoding for the default locale in POSIX (due to the age of the ANSI C spec where that default is defined, that default is ASCII rather than UTF-8).
 Bad default environments and environment forwarding in ssh sessions are another source of problems, since an environment forwarded from a client is not a reliable guide to the server configuration, and if the ssh environment defaults to the C/POSIX locale, it will tell Python 3 to use ASCII as the default encoding rather than something more appropriate.

 When surrogateescape was added, we considered enabling it for *every* operating system interface by default (including file I/O), but the point